Guinea pig pregnancy is an exciting time, and you probably can’t wait for your piggy’s new pups to arrive.

 A veterinarian for small animals will be able to confirm if your guinea pig is pregnant, usually by touch, ultrasound, or x-ray.

 Some vets may even be able to listen to the babies’ heartbeats, which is an incredibly heartwarming experience if you get given the chance.

 What to Feed My Guinea Pig During Pregnancy?

-Growing babies is pretty hard work, so you need to make sure your pregnant guinea pig is getting everything she needs for a smooth labor and birth.
+Growing babies is pretty hard work, so you need to make sure your pregnant guinea pig is getting everything she needs during the gestation period for a smooth labor and birth.

-Provide her with the best guinea pig food to ensure she can grow healthy and strong pups.
+Provide her with the best guinea pig food during pregnancy to ensure she can grow healthy and strong pups.

-Feed her a diet consisting of unlimited grass hay (preferably Timothy grass hay), a small amount of high-quality guinea pig pellets, vegetables (ideally leafy greens), and small portions of foods high in vitamin C.
+Feed her a mixed diet consisting of unlimited grass hay (preferably Timothy grass hay), a small amount of high-quality pellets, vegetables (ideally leafy greens), and small portions of foods high in vitamin C.

 Pregnant guinea pigs need to double their amount of normal food, but be careful not to overfeed them.

-Overfeeding your pregnant guinea pig can lead to large pups, which she could struggle to deliver.
+Overfeeding your pregnant guinea pig can lead to too much weight gain and large pups, which she could struggle to deliver during the birthing process.